petrk23/RawDev/README.md

 on Unix.
 See it as a product name, which is consequently used inside the whole project.

+#### Why we begin with version 2.0?
+What was before?

+Before version 2.0, there were two versions of RawDev.
+The first one was a private repository where the project development happened.
+The second was a limited demo version based on version 1.2, here on GitHub, which was not maintained.
+After completing version 1.18, I've decided to have only one, which is public and maintained here on GitHub.
+Reaching this milestone, let me advance the version number to 2.0.

 #### How to process multiple images

 The program is a command-line program, so we can use shell